adrianliuj/MiniStudio/README.md

 #Authors: KR Qian, CT Lin, KX Zhang, CX Wang and JF Liu
 MiniStudio is a music playing and recording software that enables user to play and keyboard, bass, guitar and drum.
 Besides, user can record the music they played and play it back afterwards.

 #File structures
 include: All the header files.
 src: All the source files that Implement menber functions.
 resource: All the music files and image files.
-main.cpp: The main funciton.
+main.cpp: The main funciton and global variable definition.

 #Dependencies(External Libraries)
 No external libararies.
 Only libararies provided in class are used.